hpwxf/cpp-life-of-boids/README.md

 # life-of-boids in C++

-See https://github.com/hpwxf/rs-life-of-boids for Rust part.
+See https://github.com/hpwxf/rs-life-of-boids for Rust version.

 ## Requirements